Electron microscopy image of the SARS-CoV-2 virus.

 COVID-19 Infection Statistics

 Although anti-COVD vaccines are rolling out and people are being immunized, as of early late December 2020, the rate at which daily, newly reported COVID-19 cases has continued to rise (Figure 1).
 In my 29 June 2020 What’s New article I discuss some of the limitations of such global statistics.
 In that post, I argued that the statistics would be more meaningful if the U.S. Centers for Disease Control’s (CDC’s) morbidity and mortality reporting standards were used.
-Apropos of COVID-19, morbidity refers to patients’ cases reported and having the disease and morbidity refers to COVID-19 patients who die from their COVID-19 infection.
+Apropos of COVID-19, morbidity refers to patients’ cases reported and having the disease and mortality refers to COVID-19 patients who die from their COVID-19 infection.
 Both morbidity and mortality are reported as ratios of incidence per 100,000 potentially exposed individuals.
 I illustrated this in my portion of an STLE webinar presented in July 2020.

 What Do the Infection Statistics Mean?